shawntabrizi/substrate-collectables-workshop/steps/10/README.md

-# Solution
+# Kitty Counter

-Here you will find the solution for the previous step.
+- TODO:
+	- Explain the Storage APIs for building a counter.
+	- get, set